leancamp/organisers-guide/Organisers Guide.md

 ## Volunteer and logistics management

-It's best to recruit the a local student group, ideally an entrepreneurship club, who has already worked together.
+It's best to recruit a local student group, ideally an entrepreneurship club, who has already worked together.
 As organisers, you can then delegate most of the day’s logistics to the leader of the student group, who will already know everyone's strengths and will better at delegation and management.

 Meet with their leader in advance to talk through the appropriate checklists with them, and work with them as a pair on the preparation on the day.
 Measuring Success Overall